memetb/memetb.github.io/docs/tunneling-ipv6.md

 ## What you'll need:

 1. Cloudflare account: I'm not shilling, but the services they offer for free are simply amazing
-1. a VPS that gives you IPv6 allocations, however parsimonious, every time you spin up a VM.
+1. a VPS that gives you IPv6 allocations, however parsimonious*, every time you spin up a VM.
 I happen to use DO.

+* this is important: many guides talk about /56 segments being handed to you by the benevolent overloards... but the setup here is good for something as small as an underouted /124 segment

 ## The setup